Milestone-Proposal:Parametron, 1954

 The invention of the parametron in 1954 was successful and impactful due to several key factors.

 Firstly, the parametron, developed by Goto, was a revolutionary advancement in electronic computing technology.
 Unlike traditional vacuum tube-based computers, the parametron utilized parametric oscillation, which significantly reduced power consumption and reliability was improved by leaps and bound.
-This technological leap addressed the major limitations of early computers, making them more practical for widespread use.
+This technological advantage addressed the major limitations of early computers, making them more practical for widespread use.

 Additionally, the parametron's design was versatile and adaptable, allowing for various applications in different fields.
 It found use in scientific research, industrial automation, and other field.
 The flexibility and efficiency of the parametron paved the way for further advancements in computing technology and set the stage for future innovations.

 Lastly, the parametron's success was not just limited to its technical merits.
 It also had a lasting impact on the development of computer science education in Japan.
 Many universities and research institutions adopted the computers that used parametron for teaching and research purposes, fostering a new generation of computer scientists and engineers.
 (Some universities display the original parametron computers thus used as memento of the birth of computer education at their institution.
 See Appendix I.) This educational impact contributed to the rapid growth of Japan's technological workforce and the country's continued leadership in the field.
 The parametron's impact extended beyond just technological innovation.
-It played a pivotal role in establishing Japan as a leader in the field of computing during the post-war period.
+It played a pivotal role in establishing Japan as a player in the field of computing during the post-war period.
 At a time when Japan was rebuilding its industrial and technological capabilities, the success of the parametron demonstrated the country's ability to innovate and compete on the global stage.
 This accomplishment instilled a sense of national pride and confidence in Japanese scientists and engineers.
 This left an impact on the future computer industry.

-In summary, the success and impact of the parametron in 1954 can be attributed to its technological innovation, national significance, versatile applications, and its role in advancing computer science education in Japan.
+In summary, the success and impact of the parametron invented in 1954 can be attributed to its technological innovation, national significance, versatile applications, and its role in advancing computer science education in Japan.

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.